ADDag-src/ADDag-src/README.md

 ## I'm ADDag, a developer based in the United Kingdom.

-I like building practical tools, experimenting with ideas, and keeping my projects clean and intentional.
+Focused on building practical tools, experimenting with ideas, and keeping my projects clean and intentional.
-Lately I’ve been building desktop apps with Python and PySide6, keeping the UI clean and making sure the apps are easy to use and do what they’re meant to.
+Lately I’ve been building desktop apps with Python and PySide6, keeping the UI intuitive, and aligned with the app’s core purpose.

-I enjoy trying new things in my projects, especially when it means learning something new, overcoming challenges, and improving with each build.
-I’m also interested in working with data and finding ways to make workflows more efficient.
+I like experimenting in my projects, learning new skills, tackling tricky problems, and getting a little better with each build.
+I’m also drawn to anything that involves data and finding cleaner, more efficient ways to handle everyday workflows.

 ## Current Tech Stack
 - **Python** - main language for most of my projects